-A rider is said to be biting the screen when he’s visibly trying extremely hard and appears to be pushing to the absolute limit.
+A rider is said to be biting the screen when they're visibly trying extremely hard and appear to be pushing to the absolute limit.

 The brake disc is the rotating part of a wheel's disc brake assembly, against which the brake pads are applied.